PRIVACY NOTICE AND GENERAL DATA PROTECTION REGULATION (GDPR)

 If you want to exercise any of these rights, please:

-We endeavour to respond to you within one month from when we receive your request.
+We endeavor to respond to you within one month of when we receive your request.

 How to make a complaint?

 We do not intend to process your personal information except for the reasons stated within this privacy notice.
-For any future changes, this privacy notice will be amended and placed on the website.
+This privacy notice will be amended and placed on the website for future changes.